A Classification Theorem on Non-compact Embeddings between Besov Spaces

 \section{Further Remarks}

 We conclude our paper with a few remarks and open questions.

 In Theorems~\ref{Thm::ClassifyDom} and \ref{Thm::ClassifyRn}, we observe the impact of differences between function spaces on bounded Lipschitz domains \(\Omega\) and on \(\mathbb{R}^n\).
-A natural question that arises is what results can be obtained for embeddings on unbounded open sets.
+A natural question that arises is what results can be obtained for embeddings on unbounded open sets (say unbounded uniform domains).

 We believe that the upper bounds in Proposition~\ref{Prop::SeqEmbed1} could be sharpened, and that it should be possible to derive corresponding lower bounds.
 This could lead to improved estimates on the rate of decay for Bernstein numbers between Besov spaces when the embedding is non-compact but finitely strictly singular.
 Note that although we do not have a canonical definition of Besov norms, the decay rates of their Bernstein numbers are determined up to a constant multiple which still make sense.
 The case where \(\Omega = \mathbb{R}^n\) is particularly intriguing, which is equivalent to computing the decay rate of $b_n\big(\ell^{q_0}(\ell^{p_0})\to\ell^{q_1}(\ell^{p_1})\big)$.

 Given the obtained results for Besov spaces, it seems natural to ask about the inner structure for non-compact embeddings between Triebel-Lizorkin spaces.
 This could be quite interesting, given their different behaviors of the corresponding sequence spaces from the wavelet decomposition, which makes the study of Triebel-Lizorkin spaces more challenging.
 Also, it is worth noting that the obtained results for Besov spaces could be used for non-compact Sobolev embeddings which will generalize and extend results from \cite{LangMihula} and \cite{BouGro}.

 \begin{ack} The author thanks Luis Rodríguez-Piazza for some helpful discussion. \end{ack}